 The Brandon Avenue Green Street infrastructure project at University of Virginia was a $20M utility and infrastructure upgrade to the Brandon Avenue District.
 The redesigned streetscape combines a multitude of circulation, infrastructure, and recreational functions, providing an attractive setting for new university buildings, including student housing, new academic buildings, and the new Student Health and Wellness Center.
 The Green Street and adjacent park spaces link significant circulation corridors, providing a transition between historical and contemporary landscapes.

 The installed central utilities included UVA electrical service, telecom, sanitary sewer and stormwater service, low-temperature hot water, chilled water, and domestic water service.
-In addition, the existing stormwater management facilities located on site were upgraded to improve their aesthetics and functionality, and part of the road was realigned to allow better access to the neighboring Outpatient Surgery Center.
+In addition, the existing stormwater management facilities on site were upgraded to improve their aesthetics and functionality, and part of the road was realigned to allow better access to the neighboring Outpatient Surgery Center.

 This project was recognized by ENR’s 2020 Mid-Atlantic Best Projects of Year Awards as Best Landscape/Urban Development and a Safety Award of Merit.
 The Chesapeake Stormwater Network also awarded the project a 2021 Best Urban BMP in the Bay Award for Best Ultra-Urban Project.